rayray1/django-issue-tracker/README.md

 # Django Issue Tracker

-A simple issue tracker in Django
+A simple issue tracker in django

 ## Features

-* Django 2.0 and Python 3.6
+* django 2.0 and python 3.6
-* Pipenv for virtualenv
+* pipenv for virtualenv

 ## First-time setup

-1. Make sure Python 3.6x and Pipenv are already installed
+1. Make sure python 3.6x and pipenv are already installed
 2. Clone the repo and configure the virtualenv

 ```